pieroguerrero/auth-backend/README.md

 # Auth Backend
 > Typescript RESTful backend application template for User Authentication and Authorization.

+👉 **STAR ⭐ this project for later use and to keep posted on the changes.**

 ## Table of Contents
 - Auth Backend
   - [Table of Contents](#table-of-contents)